-Designing functional buildings operating in high altitudes with extremely cold climate is a challenge for even the most talented professionals.
+Designing functional buildings operating in high altitudes with an extremely cold climate is a challenge for even the most talented professionals.
 It requires in-depth knowledge of the area, the climate pattern, direction and amount of the sun’s rays, façade design, and etcetera; amongst a lot of other factors.
 For example, let us take into consideration Leh, a town in the Indian state of Jammu and Kashmir.
-It is a mountain dominated landscape at an altitude of 3,500m.
-Experiencing a cold desert like climate, Leh has long, unforgiving winters from November to early March, with minimum temperature falling well below freezing for most of the winter season.
+It is a mountain dominated the landscape at an altitude of 3,500m.
+Experiencing a cold desert-like climate, Leh has long, unforgiving winters from November to early March, with a minimum temperature falling well below freezing for most of the winter season.
 The weather in the remaining months is generally warm during the day.
 Due to such harsh climatic conditions prevailing for approximately half a year, a lot of services like education come to a standstill in the town.

 Owing to their decades worth of architectural skill and knowledge, ANA Design, was able to overcome the obstacles posed by the area to develop Kashmir University’s Satellite Campus in Leh.
 It was made possible by leveraging intelligent technology and combining it with innovative thinking to enable the production and establishment of components at the site.
 This cutting-edge design has not only helped in developing the campus but also has assisted in increasing the duration of its operation from six months (most other educational institutes) to nine months in a year.
 ANA Design has been instrumental in having a ‘real’ impact in the region, working towards furthering education, a fundamental tool for the development of any region.

-Grid interactive solar roof top system:
+Grid interactive solar rooftop system:

-Following the clean energy approach, the firm installed Photovoltaic systems on rooftops of the university to directly convert solar energy into electrical energy that can be used for lighting, heating or even powering up devices such as computers.
+Following the clean energy approach, the firm installed Photovoltaic systems on rooftops of the university to directly convert solar energy into electrical energy that can be used for lighting, heating, or even powering up devices such as computers.
 The electricity generated could be made use of by incorporating it into the grid at regulated feed-in tariffs.

 Low E Glass: